Niclas-sol/docker/README.md

 ```

 The `--pull` option tells docker to look for new versions of the base image.
 Then the build instructions inside your `Dockerfile` are run on top of the new image.

-# Migrating an existing installation
-You're already using Nextcloud and want to switch to docker?
-Great!
-Here are some things to look out for:

-1. Define your whole Nextcloud infrastructure in a `docker-compose` file and run it with `docker-compose up -d` to get the base installation, volumes and database.
-Work from there.
-2. Restore your database from a mysqldump (nextcloud\_db\_1 is the name of your db container)
-    - To import from a MySQL dump use the following commands
-    ```console
-    docker cp ./database.dmp nextcloud_db_1:/dmp
-    docker-compose exec db sh -c "mysql -u USER -pPASSWORD nextcloud < /dmp" docker-compose exec db rm /dmp
-    ```
-    - To import from a PostgreSQL dump use to following commands
-    ```console
-    docker cp ./database.dmp nextcloud_db_1:/dmp
-    docker-compose exec db sh -c "psql -U USER --set ON_ERROR_STOP=on nextcloud < /dmp" docker-compose exec db rm /dmp
-    ```
-3. Edit your config.php
-    1. Set database connection
-        - In case of MySQL database
-        ```php
-        'dbhost' => 'db:3306',
-        ```
-        - In case of PostgreSQL database
-        ```php
-        'dbhost' => 'db:5432',
-        ```
-    2. Make sure you have no configuration for the `apps_paths`.
-Delete lines like these
-        ```diff
-          - 'apps_paths' => array (
-          -     0 => array (
-          -         'path' => OC::$SERVERROOT.'/apps',
-          -         'url' => '/apps',
-          -         'writable' => true,
-          -     ),
-          - ),
-          ```
-    3. Make sure to have the `apps` directory non writable and the `custom_apps` directory writable
-        ```php
-        'apps_paths' => array (
-          0 => array (
-            'path' => '/var/www/html/apps',
-            'url' => '/apps',
-            'writable' => false,
-          ),
-          1 => array (
-            'path' => '/var/www/html/custom_apps',
-            'url' => '/custom_apps',
-            'writable' => true,
-          ),
-        ),
-        ```
-    4. Make sure your data directory is set to /var/www/html/data
-        ```php
-        'datadirectory' => '/var/www/html/data',
-        ```
-4. Copy your data (nextcloud_app_1 is the name of your Nextcloud container):
-    ```console
-    docker cp ./data/ nextcloud_app_1:/var/www/html/
-    docker-compose exec app chown -R www-data:www-data /var/www/html/data docker cp ./theming/ nextcloud_app_1:/var/www/html/
-    docker-compose exec app chown -R www-data:www-data /var/www/html/theming docker cp ./config/config.php nextcloud_app_1:/var/www/html/config
-    docker-compose exec app chown -R www-data:www-data /var/www/html/config
-    ```
-    If you want to preserve the metadata of your files like timestamps, copy the data directly on the host to the named volume using plain `cp` like this:
-    ```console
-    cp --preserve --recursive ./data/ /path/to/nextcloudVolume/data
-    ```
-5. Copy only the custom apps you use (or simply redownload them from the web interface):
-    ```console
-    docker cp ./custom_apps/ nextcloud_data:/var/www/html/
-    docker-compose exec app chown -R www-data:www-data /var/www/html/custom_apps
-    ```

-# Questions / Issues
-If you got any questions or problems using the image, please visit our [Github Repository](https://github.com/nextcloud/docker) and write an issue.